 Hostel prices – A night in a 4-6 bed dorm starts around $25-35.
 A private room that sleeps two starts around $80-100 per night.
 There aren’t many hostels in Manhattan and, if you want the best deals, it’s better to stay in Brooklyn or Queens.
 Hostels vary in what they offer but many offer free linens, free WiFi, and free towels.
 My favorite hostels are Jazz Hostels or the YHA.

 Budget hotel prices – In NYC, even budget hotels are expensive.
-You can find a room at a two-star hotel in Manhattan starting at $70, but more realistically, expect to pay between $100-150 USD per night for something on the low end, and then go up from there.
+You can find a room at a two-star hotel in Manhattan starting at $70, but more realistically, expect to pay between $100-150 per night for something on the low end, and then go up from there.
 That will get you a decent, clean room with a private bathroom.
-Manhattan is incredibly expensive so if you want more value for your money consider staying in Brooklyn or Jersey City.
+Manhattan is incredibly expensive so if you want more value for your money, consider staying in Brooklyn or Jersey City.
 On Airbnb, you can find shared rooms for around $25 per night and entire homes for around $80 per night.

 Average cost of food – New York has food at every price range.
-You can eat a mid-range sit down restaurant for $15-25 USD per main course.
-Dinner for two with drinks usually averages around $50-70 USD.
+You can eat a mid-range sit-down restaurant for $15-25 per main course.
+Dinner for two with drinks usually averages around $50-70.
 Prices just go straight up from there as NYC has some really fancy and expensive restaurants.
-Pizza slices can be found as little as a dollar, though typically cost about $3 USD.
-Sandwich shops, kebabs, salad shops, and cafe meals generally are less than $10 USD.
+Pizza slices can be found as little as a dollar, though typically cost about $3.
+Sandwich shops, kebabs, salad shops, and cafe meals generally are less than $10.
 There are plenty of street vendors with meals around $5-8.
 If you cook your own food, expect to pay around $60 per week for groceries that will include pasta, vegetables, chicken, and other basic foods.
-Here’s a list of some of my favorite places to eat in New York City to give you an idea as to where to eat.
+Here’s a list of some of my favorite places to eat in NYC.

 Money Saving Tips